MercadonaIT/localizame/CONTRIBUTING.md

 Additionally, note that there aren't other package being developed in lockstep with Localízame.

-To keep up to date, you will continually have to run the `git clone && npm install` to pull in the latest changes from the develop branch and update your local dependencies.
+To keep up to date, you will continually have to run the `git pull && npm install` to pull in the latest changes from the develop branch and update your local dependencies.